1996 Ontario Liberal Party leadership election: Dwight Duncan

-Duncan, 37, was MPP Windsor—Walkerville since 1995.
+Dwight Duncan, 37, was MPP Windsor—Walkerville since 1995.
 Duncan was an aide to prominent Windsor political figures like federal minister Herb Gray and provincial minister Bill Wrye, and served on Windsor City Council from 1988 until 1994.
 He campaigned on a cautious fiscal strategy but with plans for increased investment in health and education.
 Confidence with his chances, his campaign allowed a CPAC camera crew to shadow him throughout the convention, capturing a number of less-than-flattering moments for Duncan.